 The Clavius Project was started in 2014 by St. Louis University High School students.
 It brings robotics and STEM enrichment programming into underserved elementary and middle schools across St. Louis.
 Middle school students learn robotics, coding, and 3D printing through this after-school project.

 Students enrolled in Saint Louis University’s Ignatian service minor complete three required courses that help them complete the University Core, supplement their major fields of study and enhance their educational experience through service and reflection.

 - SERV 4960: Ignatian Vocation and Service

 Three Ignatian service electives round out the minor.
-Service-site selection and academic advising require that students begin the minor with the required SERV 1000.
-After working at a service site, students become “servant leaders” who help coordinate the project-based learning among the various partnering service sites as part of SERV 3000 Ignatian Leadership and Service (3 cr).
+Service-site selection and academic advising require that students begin the minor with the required SERV 1000 Ignatian Spirituality and Service (0,3 cr).
+After working at a service site, students become “servant leaders” who help coordinate the project-based learning among the various partnering service sites as part of SERV 3000 Ignatian Leadership and Service (3 cr) .
 The capstone helps students imagine their “mission after SLU” via SERV 4960 Capstone: Ignatian Vocation and Service (3 cr).

-Since this minor is cross-disciplinary, no student can complete the minor without taking elective coursework in multiple departments.
+Since this minor is cross-disciplinary, no student can complete the minor without taking elective coursework in more than one department.
 All eligible elective courses meet two criteria.
 Electives must fulfill at least two of the five learning outcomes of the Ignatian Service minor and require at least 25 credit hours of service learning as an academic part of the syllabus.

 |Ignatian Service Requirements|